 up-to-date information to our members on foam industry-related legislation and its evolutions, as well as general market data in full compliance with EU competition law.

 cooperation between companies along the supply chain for the common benefit of industry (e.g. to transition to a circular economy)

 To achieve its mission, EUROPUR relies on cooperation between experts from its member organisations in working groups, which operate according to the priorities set by our members.
 Their number and scope may thus vary over time.
-We currently have four working groups: Product Stewardship & Impurities, Environment, Health & Safety (EH&S), Circular Economy and Communication.
+We currently have four working groups: Product Stewardship & Impurities, Environment, Health & Safety (EH&S), Sustainability and Communication.
 Our member experts work together in these working groups for the common benefit of the industry, in full compliance with competition law.

 Our strength is in numbers: in recent years between 30 and 40 experts with numerous backgrounds regularly participate in the work of individual working groups.